GRCDEV/ArduSim/README.md

 The Communication with multicopters uses the MAVLink protocol, a *de facto* standard for current flight controllers, which makes the deployment of a new protocol on real UAVs a trivial task.

 The communication among multicopters emulates an Ad-hoc WiFi network link in the 5 GHz frequency band, where all the data packets are broadcasted.
+ArduSim is prepared to include new wireless models in future versions.

 At this moment, documentation is being generated and very incomplete.